AdobeDocs/experience-manager-65.sv-SE/help/assets/managing-collections-touch-ui.md

 1. Tryck/klicka på ikonen **[!UICONTROL Skapa samling]** i verktygsfältet på sidan **[!UICONTROL Lägg till i samling]** .

-   Om du vill lägga till resurserna i en befintlig samling markerar du den på sidan och trycker/klickar på **[!UICONTROL Lägg till]**.
-Som standard är den senast uppdaterade samlingen markerad.
+   If you want to add the assets to an existing collection, select it from the page, and tap/click **[!UICONTROL Add]**.
+Som standard väljs den senast uppdaterade samlingen.

-1. Ange ett namn för samlingen i dialogrutan **[!UICONTROL Skapa ny samling]** .
-Om du vill att samlingen ska vara tillgänglig för alla användare väljer du **[!UICONTROL Offentlig samling]**.
+1. In the **[!UICONTROL Create New Collection]** dialog, specify a name for the collection.
+If you want the collection to be accessible to all users, select **[!UICONTROL Public Collection]**.
 1. Tryck/klicka på **[!UICONTROL Fortsätt]** för att skapa samlingen.

 ### Skapa en smart samling {#creating-a-smart-collection}